-Using the USB interface, waveforms, measurements, and settings data can be uploaded to the device and stored in its non-volatile memory (see section "Up- and Downloading Waveforms").
+Using the USB interface, waveforms, measurements, and settings data can be uploaded to the device and stored in its non-volatile memory (see sections "Up- and Downloading Waveforms", "Up- and Downloading Measurements", and "Up- and Downloading Settings").
 Waveforms are sets of data samples; they do not contain any direct information about the frequency, the amplitude, or other device parameters.
 You can visualize and manage them using the waveform manager (see section "Waveform Management").